Running Towards Fire: The Key Trait That Separates Senior from Junior Engineers

 When production breaks, are you the one who fixes it?

 Most junior engineers aren’t.
 Instead, they expect more experienced colleagues to act.
-Understandably so: Seniors can quickly find the origin of a bug and fix it in a durable way, whereas juniors can waste hours running in the wrong direction.
+Understandably so: Seniors quickly find the origin of a bug and fix it in a durable way, whereas juniors waste hours running in the wrong direction.

 You are running away from fires.

-They are, however, where you learn most.
+But fires are where you learn most.

 Fires Are Your Best Bet For Growth